Skip to main content

 Examples:

-# Set Anthropic API key (required for discovery features)
+# Set API keys for LLM providers

 pflow settings set-env ANTHROPIC_API_KEY "sk-ant-..."